Saving Lives Through Prevention, Education, and Training

 Is a member of MABAS Division 204 (Kosciusko County) through District 2 (MABAS 201 Technical Rescue Team) that assists seven counties and a population of 640,000

-Assists Kosciusko County in hazardous material responses, fire investigation, rope rescue, confined space rescue, and trench rescue and has recently expanded its services in the area of EMS
+Assists Kosciusko County in hazardous material responses, fire investigation, rope rescue, confined space rescue, trench rescue and EMS

-Is a combination department with 35 career firefighters and 30 part-time firefighters plus the fire chief, fire marshal, and administrative assistant
+Is a combination department with 35 career firefighters and over 20 part time firefighters plus the fire chief, chief's assistant, fire marshal, and administrative assistant

 In addition to fire protection, the department provides fire safety public education ranging from pre-school children to senior citizens in schools, homes, retirement homes, and businesses.
 The department works closely with the city to maintain city and state building codes, ensuring the best possible safety for all citizens.